 However, as you introduce more specificity into how you review a website, the precision of the data reported in Google Search Console increases.

-Hence, if you add hundreds of subdirectories to GSC, the increase in data precision can be valuable to draw the curtain on analytics not provided
+Hence, if you add subdirectories to GSC, the increase in data precision can be valuable to find some keywords.

 Google Search Console and Google Analytics